-- An orientation program and initial training period is provided. - Ongoing professional development opportunities are offered, including Inservice training. - Training is planned and takes into account the different learning styles and backgrounds of the group. - Continuing professional development and training is offered to ensure knowledge and skills are maintained, extended and kept up to date. - Contractual requirements in relation to professional development must be maintained.
+- Ongoing professional development opportunities are offered, including Inservice training. - Training is planned and takes into account the different learning styles and backgrounds of the group. - Continuing professional development and training is offered to ensure knowledge and skills are maintained, extended and kept up to date. - Contractual requirements in relation to professional development must be maintained.